subharthibanerjee/instructor_code_ecen4350_f19/README.md

 ## Dependencies: xlsxwriter, Python >=3.6 (tested), beautifulsoup4, googleapiclient, oauthlib2, httplib2

 Please contact if you have any issues.
-The code is written for Fall semester, 2019 of ECEN-4350 to automate the scheduling and timeline creation process.
+The code is written for ECEN-4350-f19 to automate the scheduling and timeline creation process.